syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Axisline.md

 ## Customization

-Polar chart axis provides support to customize the style of axis line by defining the [AxisLineStyle]() property as shown in the below code snippet.
+The polar chart axis provides support for customizing the style of the axis line by defining the [AxisLineStyle]()property, as shown in the code snippet below.

 {% tabs %}